C*-stability of discrete groups: Classes of groups

 \begin{remark} Just as what is the case for $\crystal{p1}=\ZZ^2$, it is possible to quantify the obstruction to matricial stability for representations of all $\crystal{pn}$ with $\mathfrak n=1,2,3,4,6$ by means of $K$-theory.
 Indeed, one may choose a ``Bott-type'' element $x_0 \in K_0(C^*(\crystal{pn}))$ with the property that if $\phi \colon C^*(\crystal{pn}) \to \prod \matrM{n_i}/ \bigoplus \matrM{n_i}$ satisfies $\phi_*(x_0)=0$, then $\phi$ has a lift.
 As in the classical case (cf.\ \cite{el:acum, elp:sar, setal:ccsr}) the obstruction can also be formulated for almost representations of the groups, using $K$-theory or winding numbers as desired.

 In fact, the defining difference between the 5 groups lacking matricial stability and the 12 groups enjoying it is that the former are given by rotations alone, whereas the latter have at least one (glide) reflection.
 In the 5 former cases the symmetries are hence all orientation-preserving, and the rational homology of the crystallographic group is the homology of some surface which is orientable, and hence has a nontrivial class in dimension 2.
 This in turn leads to such a Bott-type element in $K_0$ of the group $C^*$-algebra by naturality of the Baum-Connes map.
 In the 12 latter cases, the surface is not orientable, and the second homology vanishes.
-Although our technical tools are not sufficiently precise to allow a formal proof neither of Theorem \ref{thm:NonMWSPcrystals} nor Corollary \ref{cor:mwspcrystal} along these lines, surely this is the underlying geometric explanation of the dichotomy.
-We are grateful to Andreas Thom for clarifying these matters for us, and for pointing out that similar phenomena occur for sofic groups in \cite{1801.08381}. \end{remark}
+Although our technical tools are not sufficiently precise to allow a formal proof neither of Theorem \ref{thm:NonMWSPcrystals} nor Corollary \ref{cor:mwspcrystal} along these lines, surely this is the underlying geometric explanation of the dichotomy.\footnote{\SESTART See the forthcoming paper \cite{DadarlatComing} for significant steps in that direction.\SEEND} We are grateful to Andreas Thom for clarifying these matters for us, and for pointing out that similar phenomena occur for sofic groups in \cite{1801.08381}. \end{remark}

 \begin{remark} Since we have proved all the forward implications in Theorem \ref{forelp} and since (iv) fails for the 5 remaining wallpaper groups, we have proved that all the conditions in Theorem \ref{forelp} are equivalent for the NCCW complexes associated to wallpaper groups.
-We suspect that may be true in general, but will not pursue that here.
-Note also that since the $K$-groups in the 12 positive cases are torsion free, in fact there are no infinitesimals at all.
+We suspect that may be true in general, but will not pursue that here.\footnote{\SESTART In \cite{DadarlatComing}, Dadarlat establishes $(iv)\Longrightarrow(iii)$ of Theorem \ref{forelp} in wide generality.\SEEND} Note also that since the $K$-groups in the 12 positive cases are torsion free, in fact there are no infinitesimals at all.
 This implies that $C^*(G)$ are weakly stable with respect to the bigger class of $C^*$-algebras of stable rank one because of \cite[8.2.2(i)]{elp:sar}.
 Again, we have no use for that observation here. \end{remark}